 Note: In case you see PowerShell in place of Command Prompt on Power Users menu, then do not panic as it is a change that comes from Creators Update for Windows 10.

 Do not worry as you can get Command Prompt again on Power Users menu if you need or you can also try PowerShell too.
+Command prompt and powershell commands are almost same.

 You can carry out tasks almost all in Powershell that you can perform in Command Prompt including a plenty of other helpful tasks.

 Once you start Command Prompt as administrator, you will find – “User Account Control” window requesting you to give out permission to go ahead.
-Just click – yes
+Just click – Yes

 After you get the -“Administrator: Command Prompt” window on your screen, you can simply run almost any command whether or not it needs administrative.